 UUID / GUID Generator

-Generate cryptographically random UUIDs for databases, APIs, and distributed systems.
-Runs entirely in your browser.
+Generate UUID v4 (crypto-random) or v1 (time-based) identifiers for databases, APIs, and distributed systems.
+Runs entirely in your tab.

 UUID Versions